go-iiif/go-iiif/README.md

 _And by "forked" I mean that [@greut](https://github.com/greut) and I decided that [it was best](https://github.com/greut/iiif/pull/2) for this code and his code to wave at each other across the divide but not necessarily to hold hands._

+## Important

+`go-iiif` was first written with the [libvips](https://github.com/jcupitt/libvips) library and [bimg](https://github.com/h2non/bimg/) Go wrapper for image processing. `libvips` is pretty great but it introduces non-trivial build and setup requirements.
+As of version 2.0 `go-iiif` no longer uses `libvips` by default but instead does all its image processing using native (Go) code.
+This allows `go-iiif` to run on any platform supported by Go without the need for external dependencies.

+Support for alternative image processing libraries, like `libvips` is supported through the use of "drivers" (similar to the way the Go `database/sql` package works).
+Drivers are discussed further below.

+If you want or need to use `libvips` for image processing you should use the [go-iiif-vips](#) package.

 ## Setup

 You will need to have both `Go` (specifically a version [1.12](https://golang.org/dl/) or higher) and the `make` programs installed on your computer.
 Assuming you do just type: